-An easy way to give PGDB (PostgreSQL) a performance boost is to judiciously use indexes based on queries observed in the system.
+An easy way to give Postgres (PostgreSQL) a performance boost is to judiciously use indexes based on queries observed in the system.
 For most situations, this is as simple as indexing columns that are referenced frequently in

 WHERE clauses.
-PGDB is one of the few database engines that takes this idea even further with partial indexes.
+Postgres is one of the few database engines that takes this idea even further with partial indexes.
 Unfortunately as a consequence of insufficient exposure, most DBAs and users are unfamiliar with this extremely powerful functionality.

 Imagine we have an order system that tracks order state, such that entries are marked as new, processing, or done.
 These kinds of transient states are not uncommon in various inventory management systems, so it’s a great example for this use case.
 Often with such systems, data is distributed in such a way that more than 90% of orders are marked as ‘done’.
 To make this interesting, let’s just cap the done state at 90%, and distribute another 5% to processing, and 5% to new.

 This somewhat complex SQL should emulate the above scenario: